thundergolfer/thundergolfer.github.io/_posts/2016-09-05-digital-reasoning-and-their-tech.md

 ### This is a cool company

-Digital Reasoning (DR) starts of outlining their playground, the booming world of unstructured-data.
+Digital Reasoning (DR) starts off outlining their playground, the booming world of unstructured-data.
 Unstructured-data, apparently a whole new class of economic asset, is filled with mysteries, and stories, and conspiracies.
 DR sets itself up as a company to build new approaches to understanding human communication in unstructured datasets, and their work will have huge utility to the financial and intelligence communities in particular (their targets I assume).

 As described, DR's Synthesys machine learning platform seems to be a straightforward application of supervised learning techniques, in the realm of natural language, and some unsupervised learning as well.
 The mention that unsupervised techniques are used in their analytics, but don't ever expand on it.
 I could guess that they use it for anomaly detection, given their work with fraud detection.

 In section 1.3, DR detail a few of the tools they employee in Synthesys; Hadoop, Cassandra and Accumulo to name a few.
-These tools manage data storage and retrieval and I'm pretty sure they're open-source, so I'll be able to get to know them.
+These tools manage data storage and retrieval and I'm pretty sure they're open-source so I'll be able to get to know them.

 As a system, DR identifies Synthesys as having a *READ*, *RESOLVE*, and *REASON* phase.
 Here's how they describe them: